seliiin-na/Computational-Bio/dictionary.md

 	- whereas in list: ineffecient to find items
 - **memoization**
 	- check if we already know the solution to our particular problem
+	- each time we make a recursive call, store the output in memo (to be retrieved later)

 ```python